Testimonio

 (Yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed.

-The prophecy came true when Mary saw her son get crucified on the cross in John 19:25-27 KJV:
+The prophecy came true when Mary watched her son be crucified on the cross in John 19:25-27 KJV:

 Now there stood by the cross of Jesus his mother, and his mother's sister, Mary the wife of Cleophas, and Mary Magdalene.